 You can see in this video that you get a pretty good quality picture – this clip shows Max lying in his bed and looking at a book.

 For now, I think the nursery is pretty much ready.
-We have a few more bits and pieces to get, but not much.
+We have a few more bits and pieces to get, including a prenatal heartbeat monitor, but not much else.
 The bedside crib is on order ready for the first few months, there are a few little clothes hanging in the wardrobe (although I am sure there will be some more by the time baby makes an appearance) and there are a few nappies and wipes ready in the cupboard.
 The next job on my list is to start preparing the hospital bags, just in case this baby makes an early appearance like it’s brothers did!